confluentinc/cp-ansible/VARIABLES.md

 ### control_center_group

 Only use to customize Linux Group Control Center Service user belongs to.
-Group must exist on host.
+Default group is confluent

 Default:  "{{control_center_default_group}}"